pytchlang/pytch-vm/doc/source/developer/overview.rst

    suspension.

--  To achieve some implicit cooperation, ‘cede control’ calls are inserted by the Skulpt/Pytch compiler in for and while loops.
+-  To achieve some implicit cooperation, ‘cede control’ calls are inserted by the Skulpt/Pytch compiler in ‘for’ and ‘while’ loops.
 Most system calls also implicitly cede control.

 -  Cross-actor communication is done by broadcasting and receiving